jofl1/jofl1/README.md

 I am a Theoretical Physics student at the University of York.
-I mainly spend time on simulation based programming for my degree but in my free time I will do just about anything, with a special interest in making things work for my Macbook
+I mainly spend time on simulation based programming for my degree but in my free time I will do just about anything, with a keen interest in making portable processes for appleOS

 ## Languages